quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part20_38._Redundant_D.md

 :p How does random reading perform on a mirrored RAID-1 configuration?
 ??x
 Random reading performs optimally on a mirrored RAID-1 configuration because each read request can be distributed to different disks, allowing for the full bandwidth potential of the array to be utilized.
-For \(N\) disks with a read bandwidth of \(R\) MB/s per disk, the throughput is:
+For $N $ disks with a read bandwidth of$R$ MB/s per disk, the throughput is:
 ```plaintext
 N * R MB/s
 ```
-For example, if you have two mirrored disks (\(N = 2\)) with a peak read bandwidth of 100 MB/s per disk (\(R = 100 \text{ MB/s}\)):
+For example, if you have two mirrored disks ($N = 2 $) with a peak read bandwidth of 100 MB/s per disk ($ R = 100 \text{ MB/s}$):
 ```plaintext
 2 * 100 MB/s = 200 MB/s
 ```